A Model to Measure the Spread Power of Rumors: Related works

 Some research has also focused on modeling the distribution of rumors in the social space \cite{ZHANG2019102025}.
-For example, Zeng et al. \cite{Zeng2016} modeled the speed of information transmission to compare retransmission times across content and context features.
+For example, \cite{Zeng2016} modeled the speed of information transmission to compare retransmission times across content and context features.
 Doerr et al. \cite{Doer2012} simulated a natural rumor spreading process on several classical network topologies.
 They also performed a mathematical analysis of this process in preferential attachment graphs and proved that the process of rumor spreading disseminates a piece of news in sub-logarithmic time.
 That is, the spread of the rumors is extremely fast on social networks.
 Based on these results, it can be argued that the spread power of FRs is more than TRs.

-In existing research, the problem of rumor has been discussed from various fields such as rumor psychology theories, automatic detection and validation, and rumor propagation modeling.
-However, the law of rumor \cite{Allport1947} (i.e., the power of rumor) has not empirically grounded in any rumor research.
-Thereby, this study intends to study the basic law of rumor empirically for the first time and calculate the Spread Power of Rumor (SPR) based on its content features.
-We also prove that there is a significant difference in the spread power of FRs and TRs.
-Therefore, SPR can be used as a new influential factor in rumor classification.
+In existing research, the problem of rumor has been discussed from various fields, including theories of rumor psychology, automatic diagnosis and validation, and modeling of rumor propagation.
+Each of these works introduces features at different levels of content, user, and propagation network.
+The information that can be extracted from the rumor published in the early hours of publication is limited.
+Therefore, the features introduced in previous research are more dependent on information about the history of rumor spread, such as user information and network structure, and they are less focused on content features.
+Therefore, the present study intends to introduce a criterion as a feature that can be used in the early detection of rumors.
+To date, the Allport-Postman Rumor Law \cite{Allport1947} (i.e., the power of rumor) has not been mathematically established in any research.
+To this end, this study intends to model the rumor law mathematically for the first time and calculate the Spread Power of Rumor (SPR) based on its content characteristics and without dependence on the background information of the rumor.
+We also prove that there is a significant difference in SPR between FR and TR.
+Hence, SPR can be used as a new and effective criterion in distinguishing between rumor and non-rumor in the early moments of publication.